KenjiPcx/IdeaPipe/instructions.md

             - Use an AI agent to write a response to the post.
             - Store the post, response and the labels in a database.

+# Implementation Plan for Scraping Reddit Problems
+- Fetch reddit threads using snoowrap
+- Enrich data using an agent
+- For ex: the openai agent can guess whats the root cause
+- Output schema:
+    problem name,
+    tags: money talks, solution request (the ones in the video) post url
+- Store it in a json file for now

 # Documentation
 How to fetch posts from reddit: